DAWolff/shul-organizer/README.md

   1. The Shul - Official Name, address, Times of services, Shul announcements, Shul management
   2. The Members - Contact info, participation records, and occasions observed in the Shul
   3. Services - What happened on a given Shabbat or Holiday - who got which honors, etc.

+To log in:

+  1. Register a new User/Shul on the landing page ('New User' button)
+  2. Log in with an existing user (can only update his own Shul):
+        Email: george@gmail.com
+        PW:    george
+  3. Log in using a super user's account (can view/update any shul):
+        Email: daniel613@live.com
+        PW:    daniel613

 ## Notes